 The Company encourages its shareholders to take an active interest in the Company.
 In support of this objective, it provides quality information, in a timely fashion, through a variety of communication tools.
-These include annual reports, the non-financial statement, financial results announcements, briefings, and the section of the Company's website which is dedicated to investors.
+These include annual reports, the non-financial statement, ESG reporting, financial results announcements, briefings, and the section of the Company's website which is dedicated to investors.
+The Company is in regular contact with its Reference Shareholder and other shareholders.
+It has not found it necessary to date under its current governance model to enter into a formal relationship agreement with any of them, other than the information rights agreement with Altria which was entered into in the context of the business combination with SAB.